Outsider Art Fair: New York

 Active since 1993, The New York edition of the Outsider Art Fair celebrated its 27th year in January 2019.
 Sandy Smith, who was previously known for The Fall Antiques Show in 1979, founded the Outsider Art Fair following suggestions from close advisors.
 The name of the fair is said to have originated from Roger Cardinal's book Outsider Art (1972); Cardinal coined the term Outsider Art as an alternative to the French Art Brut.
 The first edition of the fair took place in Manhattan's Puck Building and most recently has been located at the Metropolitan Pavilion.
 In 2012, Andrew Edlin offered financial support to the fair which was declining in popularity by recruiting vendors and other assistance, and in 2013 acquired the Outsider Art Fair under his company Wide Open Arts.
 After its acquisition by Wide Open Arts, the Outsider Art Fair is said to have tripled its attendance at its New York location and Wide Open Arts then launched the Paris edition of the fair.
 Since its acquisition, the New York Outsider Art Fair has been located at Center 548, which was an event venue that no longer exists, and the Metropolitan Pavilion, and generally hosts over 60 exhibitors.

 Paris

-Originating in Art Brut, the conceptual basis of Outsider Art has an invariably deep and structuralized history in Paris, France.
-The Outsider Art Fair Paris is therefore, a quintessential part of the integral congruency that withholds the partnership between OAF New York, both of which annually premier at the end of each season every year.
+Outsider Art, originating in the Art Brut movement, has a well-documented history in Paris, France.
+The Outsider Art Fair Paris acts as a companion event to the Outsider Art Fair New York, with both fairs held annually.

 The Outsider Art Fair Paris, taking place mid- to late October, originally premiered in Paris, France, in 2013.
 The inaugural event was to take place at l' Hotel Le A, and had held thousands of visitors.
 The inaugural contributors included the American Primitive Gallery in New York, Galerie Christian Berst – Paris, Galerie Luc Berthier – Paris, Henry Boxer Gallery – London, Chris Byrne + Marquand Books – Seattle, WA, Cavin-Morris Gallery -New York, the Creative Growth Art Center – Oakland, Andrew Edlin Gallery – New York, Fleisher-Ollman Gallery – Philadelphia, the Garde Rail Gallery – Austin, Grimaldis Gallery – Baltimore, Gallery at HAI – New York, and the Karen Lennox Gallery – Chicago, IL.